Rahulmariyappagoudar/Simple-ticketbooking-system/README.md

 ...
 Seat 10: Available

-Enter your choice: 2
+-Enter your choice: 2
-Enter seat number to book (1-10): 3
+-Enter seat number to book (1-10): 3
-Seat 3 has been booked successfully.
+-Seat 3 has been booked successfully.